Demonstration-Free Robotic Control via LLM Agents: Limitations

-\paragraph{Evaluation Scope} This study evaluated a single agent framework (Claude Agent SDK) on a single model (Claude Opus 4.5); ablation studies across different agents and LLMs would strengthen generalization claims.
-All experiments are conducted in simulation, and real-world hardware validation remains as future work.
+\paragraph{Evaluation Scope} This study evaluated a single agent framework (Claude Agent SDK) on a single model (Claude Opus 4.5); ablation studies across different agents and LLMs are required to establish framework-level generality.
+All experiments use privileged state and Cartesian control in simulation, so real-world and other control-interface validation remain future work.

+\paragraph{Imperfect State Estimation} The debugging loop currently treats object poses and success signals as exact.
+On hardware, systematic pose bias could make successive scripts repeat the same incorrect correction, while stochastic noise could make the agent infer false progress or inconsistent failure causes.
+Errors can compound over multi-step tasks and are especially damaging near contact.
+A hardware implementation should attach uncertainty and timestamps to observations, reject stale or low-confidence estimates, obtain additional views when uncertain, and delegate final approach to closed-loop visual or force servoing.
+Evaluating success under injected pose noise, bias, latency, and missed detections is necessary before hardware deployment.